tarantool/doc/doc/reference/reference_lua/popen.rst

                           :ref:`popen.shell() <popen-shell>`
         :param table opts: options

-        Possible errors, raised on incorrect parameters or when the fiber is cancelled:

-        * IllegalParams:    incorrect type or value of a parameter
-        * IllegalParams:    called on a closed handle
-        * IllegalParams:    opts.stdout and opts.stderr are both set
-        * IllegalParams:    a requested IO operation is not supported by the handle (stdout / stderr is not piped)
-        * IllegalParams:    attempt to operate on a closed file descriptor
-        * FiberIsCancelled: cancelled by an outside code

-        :return: ``true`` on success, ``false`` on error
-        :rtype:  (if success) string with read value, empty string if EOF

-                 (if failure) ``nil, err``

         Possible ``opts`` items are:

         * ``opts.stdout`` (boolean, default ``true``, if ``true`` then read from stdout)